daniel-rusu/pods4k/immutable-arrays/README.md

 </details>

-There are also operations that re-use memory for a portion of the results.
+Some operations re-use instances for a portion of the results.
 For example, `partition` returns `Pair(this, EMPTY)` or `Pair(EMPTY, this)` when all elements end up on same side.

 ### Memory of uncached values

-The following shows the memory consumption of storing uncached values:
+The following shows the memory consumption of storing uncached values (wrapper header + value + padding + reference):

 ![uncached values](./resources/memory/UncachedValues.png)

-We avoided adding regular arrays to the memory-consumption charts as most operations on regular arrays produce lists.
-So most array operations will experience the above memory consumption.
+Regular arrays aren't included in the memory consumption charts as most operations on regular arrays produce lists resulting in the above memory consumption.

-All Immutable Array operations automatically take advantage of primitives without affecting readability and without having to think about it.
+These charts represent the memory consumption of using Immutable Arrays in the most natural manner without sacrificing code quality or readability.
+All Immutable Array operations automatically take advantage of primitives without having to think about it.
 For example, `people.map { it.weightKg }` returns a primitive Immutable Array when `weightKg` is a primitive type.

 ### Memory of cached values

-The JVM has a cache of common primitive wrappers.
-The cache is used during auto-boxing or when using the `valueOf` factory functions but is bypassed in some scenarios such as when calling the constructors directly, like `java.lang.Boolean(true)`, etc.
+The JVM has a cache of common primitive wrappers that's mostly used during auto-boxing.
+The cache is bypassed when values are out of range, when manually calling the constructors (eg. `java.lang.Boolean(true)`), or via reflection utilities that call the constructor, etc.

-The following values are cached:
+The JVM caches the following values:

 * All `Boolean` and `Byte` values
 * `Char` ASCII values between `0` and `127`
-* `Short`, `Int`, and `Long` values between `-128` and `127`.
+* `Short`, `Int`, & `Long` values between `-128` and `127`.
+* `Float` & `Double` values are never cached.

-Although we can re-use cached values, we still need to store references to those instances.
-The following shows the memory of storing references to cached values compared to storing the values directly in Immutable Arrays:
+The memory of storing references to cached wrappers is often much higher than storing the values themselves:

 ![uncached values](./resources/memory/CachedValues.png)

-`Float` and `Double` are omitted as those are never cached.
-For reference, lists use 3.5 to 8 times more memory than Immutable Arrays when storing `Float` & `Double` values.

-The memory of storing references to cached values is often much higher than the values themselves.
 The cache provides the highest hit rate when working with smaller `Boolean`, `Byte`, and `Char` data types.
-However, storing references to these cached values takes between 2 to 8 times more memory than Immutable Arrays!
+However, storing references to these cached wrappers takes 2 - 8X more memory than Immutable Arrays!

-Using cached `Long` values is the only scenario that might use less memory than Immutable Arrays assuming JVM pointer compression is enabled.
-However, the benefit becomes questionable as the majority of `Long` values are outside the tiny `-128` to `127` range since `Long` is usually chosen when anticipating larger values.
-For example, when using `Long` to store the price in cents, only prices up to $1.27 can be cached making the cache unsuitable for most prices.
+Storing cached `Long` values is the only scenario that uses less memory than Immutable Arrays assuming JVM pointer compression is enabled.
+However, the majority of `Long` values are outside the tiny `-128` to `127` range and `Long` is usually chosen when anticipating larger values.
+For example, when using `Long` to represent salaries in cents, the cache would support salaries up to $1.27 making it useless.

+### Memory Conclusion

+Immutability enables many operations to use zero memory whereas the same operations on lists or regular arrays create new collections.
+Additionally, Immutable Arrays are perfectly sized whereas lists end up with about 17% unused capacity on average when the final size isn't known in advance.

+Taking into account the average memory reduction for each data type and the smarter use of memory, Immutable Arrays are expected to reduce memory consumption by over 4X in most scenarios.

 ## Usage